bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/collaboratory/mod3/module3_lab.md

 ![image_aa](https://github.com/bioinformatics-ca/bioinformatics-ca.github.io/blob/master/2016_workshops/collaboratory/mod3/mod3_c.png?raw=true)

+**Note:** Collaboratory currently creates key-pairs that work only with Mac/Linux.
+If you create a key-pair with Collaboratory and want to use it with Windows, use [PuTTY Key Generator](https://the.earth.li/~sgtatham/putty/latest/x86/puttygen.exe) to convert the key-pair to a Windows key-pair.

 #### On Windows with PuTTY

 If you are using a Windows computer and do not have access to Collaboratory the [PuTTY Key Generator](https://the.earth.li/~sgtatham/putty/latest/x86/puttygen.exe) can be used to create SSH Key-pairs.
 Once the program is installed, open it and click on "Generate."